HemulGM/DelphiWindowStyle/README.md

 # FMXWindowStyle
  Window stylization for FMX and VCL

+ The ability to stylize the window and background with modern WinAPI (WinUI 3).
+Mica, Acrylic, MicaAlt

  ```pascal
   TFormHelper = class helper for TForm
     function SetSystemBackdropType(const Value: TSystemBackdropType): Boolean;